changukshin/Dialogue-Management/README.md

 # Dialogue-Management
 This is a paper list and other informations for dialogue management in NLP.

-This repository was inspired by [[Style-Transfer-in-Text]](https://github.com/fuzhenxin/Style-Transfer-in-Text).
+This repository was written inspired by [[Style-Transfer-in-Text]](https://github.com/fuzhenxin/Style-Transfer-in-Text).

 **Keyword:** *Dialogue Management*